 BlackRapid strap – 99% of the time I don’t use a strap at all.
 If I’m travelling though, it’s a must.
 Mine is decorated with a braid I made with my son at a school camp years ago.
 And for some reason, in the pocket, I have a little wrapped sugar cube from Paris.
 I don’t know why.

 Moo stickers.
 One time I was second shooting and loaned my speedlite to the primary when hers died, and then we couldn’t tell which was which.
 So now there’s a little sticker on all of my gear (especially batteries and cards) with my email address and phone number.

 CF card cases – I have non-black cases so they’re easier to spot when I inevitably drop one behind a theatre seat.

 Tape Measure – When I’m shooting for composites, I want to make sure I know the height I’m at on my Three Legged Thing tripod, and the distance from the subject.
-Replicating that properly makes a big difference for a believable composite.
+Replicating that properly makes a big difference for a believable composite (see guide).